 Explore some of Kansas City's fascinating museums.
 Don't miss The Nelson-Atkins Museum of Art (4525 Oak St.), housed in the 1933 Beaux Art Nelson-Atkins Building and the modern 2007 Bloch Building.
 The lawn is marked by gigantic shuttlecocks, statuary and large pools.
 The museum's collections survey art from across the globe, including Japan, Europe, South and Southeast Asia, Africa, China and the United States.
 Highlights include the indoor Noguchi Sculpture Court; Bauhaus, Cubist, Expressionist and Surrealist works; a comprehensive collection of bronzes by sculptor Henry Moore; ancient Egyptian, Greek and Roman art; and Claude Monet's Water Lilies.

 Afternoon Take a ride to the top of the 217-foot-tall Liberty Memorial Tower at the National World War I Museum and Memorial (2 Memorial Dr.) for breathtaking views of downtown Kansas City.
-The limestone tower is flanked by a sphinx and a museum building.
-Inside the museum, you'll find soldiers' uniforms from past wars, photographs, letters, weapons, battle plans and other artifacts describing the war in great detail.
+Inside the museum, you'll find soldiers' uniforms from past wars, photographs, letters, weapons, battle plans and other artifacts.

-Kill two birds with one stone at The Museums at 18th & Vine (1616 E. 18th St.), home to the American Jazz Museum and the Negro Leagues Baseball Museum , a true score if you love both sports and music.
+Kill two birds with one stone at The Museums at 18th & Vine (1616 E. 18th St.), home to the American Jazz Museum and the Negro Leagues Baseball Museum .
 The American Jazz Museum pays tribute to the originators of jazz with memorabilia, listening stations, film clips and neon lights that once glowed outside nightclubs.
 Check out The Blue Room , a part of the museum that is transformed into a live jazz club when night falls.
 The Negro Leagues Baseball Museum presents the history of the leagues from the 1800s through 1960.

 Shopaholics will find it difficult to tear themselves away from Country Club Plaza (4750 Broadway St.), Kansas City's prestigious shopping venue.
 Spanish and Moorish buildings with terra-cotta roofs, colorful tile murals, fountains, statues and lush greenery distinguish this shopping mecca.
 Grab lunch at Gram & Dun (600 Ward Pkwy.), where you'll find an adventurous seasonal menu and one of the best patios in town.